Onwrikbaar/NeoDK/Design.md

 ### Requirements
 1. Outputs galvanically isolated from the low-voltage circuitry and the communication interface.
 2. Four monopolar symmetric biphasic outputs, no 'channels'.
-3. Sufficient output power to drive even the largest internal metal electrodes with very high intensity.
+3. Sufficient output power to drive even the largest internal metal electrodes with amazing intensity.
 4. Very energy-efficient, so optionally battery-powered.
 5. Controllable by externally/remotely running software.